neha-kay/Kiko-plus/_posts/2015-06-02-how-to-write-a-great-couchsurfing-profile.md

 _8. [Isn't Couchsurfing Dangerous For Women?]({% post_url 2015-06-02-isnt-couchsurfing-dangerous-for-women %}){:target="_blank"}_

 -----
+## How to Write a Great Couchsurfing Profile
 Let's dig into the essentials of how to write a killer profile.

 ### I. Fill out the profile completely.